williamwyx/ADB-IRSystem/readme.txt

     └── QandAPrinter.java

 =====================================================
-c.
-How to run the program
+c) How to run the program
+就是如何使用run.sh 你写一下吧

 =====================================================
-d.
-Internal Design
+d) Internal Design
 The system has two major parts.
 One is creating inforbox according to query.
 Another one is Question Answering.

 Inforbox Creation
 你写这部分。。

 Question Answering.
-The implementaion lies in two class, FreeBaseAPI and QandAPrinter.
-The query string is passed to a methoed called QandA in FreeBaseAPI class as input parameter.
+	1. The implementaion lies in two class, FreeBaseAPI and QandAPrinter.
+	2. The query string is passed to a methoed called QandA in FreeBaseAPI class as input parameter.
 I first check if the query is valid.
-Then I create two JSON objects to query FreeBase.
+	3. Then I create two JSON objects to query FreeBase.
 One object queries Author, one boject queries BusinessPerson.
-After getting the JSONArray returned by FreeBase, I pass them to a method called extractAnswers to extract the information we need.
-The extractAnswers method return a ordered TreeMap whose key is the name of author or businessman, value is a list containing the books or organization that person created.
-Finally I pass the two TreeMap to class QandAPrinter to output formated result.
+	4. After getting the JSONArray returned by FreeBase, I pass them to a method called extractAnswers to extract the information we need.
+	5. The extractAnswers method return a ordered TreeMap whose key is the name of author or businessman, value is a list containing the books or organization that person created.
+	6. Finally I pass the two TreeMap to class QandAPrinter to output formated result.

 The mapping that I use to map from Freebase properties to the entity properties of interest that you return.
 They are manully annotated.
 The map is as follows.
 Every two strings in a bracket are in mapping relations.
 	("Person?Name", "/type/object/name");